hackiftekhar/IQKeyboardManager/README.md

  8) Set keyboard distance from textFields using `keyboardDistanceFromTextField`.

- 9) Resign keyboard on touching outside using `shouldResignOnTouchOutside`.
+ 9) Resign keyboard on touching outside using `shouldResignOnTouchOutside`.[#14](https://github.com/hackiftekhar/IQKeyboardManager/issues/14)

  10) Manage UITextView's frame when it's hight is too large to fit on screen with `canAdjustTextView` boolean.